knative/docs/serving/samples/telemetry-go/README.md

 To access this service via `curl`, you need to determine its ingress address.

 1. To determine if your service is ready:
+Check the status of your Knative gateway:
 ```
 kubectl get svc knative-ingressgateway -n istio-system --watch
 ```